aces/Loris/modules/mri_violations/test/TestPlan.md

 5. Ensure that the link to the `protocol violation` and `Could not identify scan type' works within the `Resolved` tab (`Problem` column).
 6. Ensure all filters and sorting work in the `Resolved` tab.
-7. Click on the question mark on the rigth upper side of the windows and ensure that the help content about MRI Violation is showing up.
+7. Click on the question mark on the right upper side of the windows and ensure that the help content about MRI Violation is showing up and is up-to-date.

 ### MRI Protocol Violations Page
  This page contains two